robiningelbrecht/statistics-for-strava/docs/configuration/strava-webhooks.md

 - An existing activity is updated
 - An activity is deleted

 These will trigger the import and build processes in the background.
+It may take a few minutes for all updates to fully complete.

 > [!IMPORTANT]
 > **Important** Your Statistics for Strava instance must be publicly accessible over HTTPS for Strava webhooks to work.

+> [!TIP]
+> **Tip** If you're hosting your Statistics for Strava instance on Cloudflare, make sure to disable "Bot Fight Mode".
+Cloudflare may incorrectly flag Strava’s requests as bot traffic, causing the webhook integration to fail.

 ## Enable Strava webbooks